-This course examines communications strategies, theories, and methods needed to convey essential information under routine conditions and throughout the phases of an emergency whether local, regional or international in scope.
-Students will be exposed to the process of developing a crisis communication plan.
+This course examines communications strategies, theories, and methods needed to convey essential information under routine conditions and throughout the phases of an emergency whether local, regional, national, or international in scope.
+Students will be trained in the process of developing a crisis communication plan.
 Both communications theory and a review of "lessons learned" from case studies are introduced along with appropriate research methodology to equip emergency managers with an insight into best practices based on recent research.
-Prerequisite: Admission to the Emergency Management program and EMGT 600 or permission of the instructor.
+Prerequisite: Admission to the Emergency Management program.
 Three semester hours.